uggla/cloud_native_app/README.md

 ## First session

  * Project explanation: Overall Goals & method (groups, prod platform, TD systems for tests).
-The goal is to provide a cloud native application, providing redundancy and scalability, using an OpenStack infrastructure.
 No formal solution will be directly given, students will have to build the solution by themselves.
 Many approaches are possible.
 The teachers team role will be after the 2 first sessions and generic presentations on all concepts to help them in the realization of that application and its setup.
  * Cloud fundamentals: IaaS  (Bruno)
- * OpenStack architecture & example (Bruno )
+ * OpenStack architecture & example (Bruno)
- * DevStack installation - stackrc + env var - image shared between groups (on ENSIMAG systems - nested with prepared VM or BM in B10) (Jérôme - Alexis - René)
  * Production platform exaplanation (Bruno)
+ * OpenVPN setup
+ * Waystation creation (see below)  --> pb need group defined.
  * Home work:
    * Continue to explore OpenStack from both UI & CLI
    * Create 9 groups of 5 students (one country per group), assign specialization (ops, devs, middleware, ... + backup), tool choice left to students, but licensing should be correct (prefer Open Source)

 ## Second session

  * Cloud fundamentals: DevOps (Christophe)
- * 12 factors apps - micro services (Nicolas)
+ * Application overview (René)
  * Infrastructure as Code: OpenStack API as TD
  * Project explanation: Architecture of the use case - Specifications - Design Constraints & Goals (GitHub, automation, )
  * Home work: Continue to explore OpenStack API (Dev), Start Prod Infra setup